 Director of Marketing & Communications

-As the Director of Marketing and Communications for the Naperville Park District, Sameera leads the planning, development and execution of all marketing and communications related initiatives for the agency that serves a community of more than 146,000 residents.
-She is responsible for developing all District publications including the quarterly Program Guide – a catalog that is distributed to 55,000 households – leading email marketing and social media projects, directing public relations efforts across the organization, overseeing the design and branding of promotional materials and managing sponsorship development.
+As the Director of Marketing and Communications for the Naperville Park District, Sameera leads the planning, development and execution of marketing and communications related initiatives for the agency that serves a community of nearly 150,000 residents.
+She is responsible for developing all District communications including the digital quarterly Program Guide, leading email marketing and social media projects, directing public relations efforts across the organization, overseeing the design and branding of promotional materials and managing sponsorship development.

 Sameera has a Bachelor of Science degree in public relations from Illinois State University and a graduate marketing certificate from North Central College.
 Although she has spent the bulk of her career working in the public sector, Sameera also possesses private industry experience, having worked as a communications professional in IT and software design.